Edge Developer Platform

 list

-Used for traversing all keys in KV.
+Used for traversal of ALL keys in KV.

 list({prefix?: string, limit?: number, cursor?: string}): Promise<ListResult>;